Parks in Eagle Idaho

 Orval Krasen Park

 This is a hidden gem in Eagle.
-The small community park located on Stierman Way, offers families the chance to have a quiet picnic with grills, picnic shelters, open air tables, and a children’s playground.
+The small community park located on Stierman Way offers families the chance to have a quiet picnic with grills, picnic shelters, open-air tables, and a children’s playground.
 Couples and families could take short strolls along its hills.
 The park has enough shade for warm summer days and enough little hills perfect for sledding on cold winter days.
 When my kids were young we visited this park before going to the library to get all their wiggles out!
 This is a perfect little playground to stop at on a walk with the kids.

 Reid Merrill Park

 This is an excellent place to visit and experience the urban beauty of Eagle, Idaho.
-The park has a plethora of recreational facilities for kids and teens which includes a basketball court, a splash pond, a full-sized playground, volleyball courts, kiddie soccer field and pond.
-Parents and adults can enjoy the outdoors at Reid Merrill Park as well.
-There is a great picnic area with tables and shelters.
+The park has a plethora of recreational facilities for kids and teens which includes a basketball court, a splash pond, a full-sized playground, volleyball courts, a kiddie soccer field, and even a large pond.
+Parents and adults can enjoy the outdoors at Reid Merrill Park as well, with its great picnic area with tables and shaded pavilions.
 There are trails and walking paths that allow visitors and residents to enjoy the beautiful Idaho outdoors.
 There’s a beautiful walking path along the Boise river that brings visitors close to nature at the heart of Eagle at this historical egg farm.

 Eagle may be a small dot on America’s map but it is full of amazing, beautiful, and exciting experiences.
 Like the other communities in the Treasure Valley area, Eagle is a growing community with the heart of a small town.
-If you’re planning to visit or move to Eagle, stop by and explore the various parks in the city, and fall in-love with its mix of urban and rural atmosphere.
-Feel free to call me at anytime to talk about Eagle and why I love it.
+If you’re planning to visit or move to Eagle, stop by and explore the various parks in the city.
+We’re sure you will fall in love with its mix of urban and rural atmosphere.
+Feel free to call me at any time to talk about Eagle and why I love it.